TheRoccoB/testwebmonetization/README.md

-# testWebMonetization
+# Test Web Monetization

-> A simple test for web monetization
+> A simple test for web monetization.
+It is running live at [testwebmonetization.com](https://testwebmonetization.com).

+The demo is built with Vue.js and Nuxt.

 ## Build Setup